CabinOnTheIsle/FindingLanes_VReddy/README.md

 ***In order for the script to run, be sure to:***

-  * Add the correct file path to the image/ video desired
+  * Add the correct file path of the desired resource to be processed after both the py script and Resource folder have been saved locally.

-  * Uncomment out the section as necessary
+  * Uncomment out the section to perform the necessary processing.